nsharathchandra/wc/README.md

    ```
 2. Build the project using Gradle:

-   open "build.gradle.kts" as a new project in IDE that should build the project.
+   Open "build.gradle.kts" as a new project in IDE that should build the project.

 The project is now built and ready to use.